AGnias47/spotify-playlist-generator/README.md

  [Spotify Developer's Dashboard](https://developer.spotify.com/dashboard/applications).
 Once these tokens are obtained, follow the steps below to obtain your initial `access_token` and a `refresh_token`.

-1. In the project root directory, create a `keys.json` file with the following contents:
+1. In the project root directory, create a `keys.json` file with the following contents (Note: The `access_token` and `refresh_token` are intentionally left blank for now, but should conform to valid JSON standards):

     ```json
     {